BrutPitt/virtualGizmo3D/readme.md

             track.mouse(vg::evRightButton, getModifier(sdlWindow),      // send communication to vGizmo3D...
                                            rightPress, x, y);           // ... checking if a key modifier currently is pressed
         }
-    // vGizmo3D: if "drag" active update internal rotations (primary and secondary)
+    // if "drag" was activated, "motion" call updates internal rotations (primary and secondary)
     //~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
         track.motion(x,y);

-    // vGizmo3D: call it every rendering loop if you want a continue rotation until you do not click on screen
+    // Not mandatory: call it every rendering loop only if you want a (possible) continue idle rotation until you do not click on screen
     //~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
         track.idle();   // set continuous rotation on Idle: the slow rotation depends on speed of last mouse movement, (currently) only on primary quaternion / rotation
                         // It can be adjusted from setIdleRotSpeed(1.0) > more speed/sensibility, < less